Innovative Storage Ideas for Small Bathrooms

 If you cannot afford to replace your towel racks or are renting, try Instant Bathroom Shelves.
 Instant Bathroom Shelves allow you to add a shelf anywhere you have a towel rack.
 The chrome-plated shelves are 6-inches deep and adjust from 12 to 20-inches wide.
 They slide behind the towel rack and don't require any hardware to remain stable.
 They cost about $10 to $15 and can be found at most retail stores or on the Internet by searching for "instant bathroom shelves."

 The more shelves you can add to your bathroom, the better off you'll be.
 If you are fairly handy, consider using the empty space between the wall studs as a cubbyhole for your shelves.
-This will allow you to have deeper shelves then you might normally be able to have.
+This will allow you to have deeper shelves than you might normally be able to have.
 The average wall is about 3 to 4-inches deep, but walls with plumbing can be up to 6-inches deep.
 Make sure the area is free of pipes and electrical wire.
-You can build your framework out of ordinary wood and then tile it to match your bathroom, or use a better quality wood and stain it.
+You can build your framework out of ordinary wood and then tile it to match your bathroom, or use better quality wood and stain it.

-Among the better items I have seen was a decorative tissue holder that sat on the back of the toilet.
-It was designed with 3 compartments that had flip up lids.
+Among the better items, I have seen was a decorative tissue holder that sat on the back of the toilet.
+It was designed with 3 compartments that had flip-up lids.
 The center compartment held a boutique-sized box of tissues while the outer compartments were used to hold spare rolls of toilet paper.
 There is a wide range of similar items designed to fit on the back of the toilet that will make it a decorative storage area.

 There are also specially designed magazine racks that hang on the side of a standard toilet tank.
-This is great way to keep reading material close at hand, while still keeping it off the floor and somewhat out of sight.
+This is a great way to keep reading material close at hand, while still keeping it off the floor and somewhat out of sight.
 Some are even designed to hold spare rolls of toilet paper as well as reading material.

 You can purchase baskets designed to hang from your towel bar.
 There are also clip-on baskets available for about $5 that slide onto any type of shelf.
 Either of these can help make use of areas that otherwise would be wasted.
 You might also consider investing in a nicely decorated hanging plant basket minus the plant.
-Hang it from the ceiling near your sink and it becomes the perfect place to store your hair dryer.
+Hang it from the ceiling near your sink and it becomes the perfect place to store your hairdryer.
 This will keep it out of the way and somewhat out of sight, but still within reach.